AmaluSusan/AmaluSusan.github.io/README.md

 # AmaluSusan.github.io

-The visualition of NGOs in India and Mosques in Oman.
+The visualisation of NGOs in India, mosques in Oman as points and protected lands in America as polygons.